inventree/InvenTree/docs/docs/start/config.md

 INVENTREE_CUSTOMIZE={"login_message":"Hallo Michi"}
 ```

-This example removes the PUI banner and sets a login message.
+This example sets a login message.
 Take care of the double quotes.

 If you want to remove the InvenTree branding as far as possible from your end-user also check the [global server settings](../settings/global.md#server-settings).